Fiction Style Guide

 • To signal an unheard start of sentence: “… and then we’ll take them by surprise.”

-• To signal missing words in a quote: The minster wrote, “The industry has reached a crisis … change would be implemented.”
+• To signal missing words in a quote: The minister wrote, “The industry has reached a crisis … change would be implemented.”

 Hyphens and Dashes